KHDA Dubai school inspections

 The Dubai School Inspections Bureau (DSIB) is the school inspection department of the KHDA.
 The first batch of Dubai school inspections for 2008-2009 started in October 2008 and covered private and government schools, with schools put into one of 4 categories.
 The second batch of school inspections for 2009-2010 started October 2009 and included Indian, Pakistani, and Iranian curriculum schools (which were skipped for the first inspections).
 From 2011-2012 the KHDA will only inspect private schools in Dubai, not government schools.

 Full reports on each school are available on the KHDA website as PDF downloads, or ask the school for a copy of the report (although they might tell you to get it from the KHDA website).

-- KHDA Dubai school inspection reports 2012 - Indian school reports released in February 2012.
+- KHDA Dubai school inspection reports 2012 - Indian and Pakistani school reports released in February 2012.
 Other school reports released 08 May 2012.

 - KHDA Dubai school inspections 2011 - Most private school reports released 10 May 2011, Indian and Pakistan school ratings released 22 February 2011